xunhongt/open-projects/Innohack 2022/README.md

 Developers are free to fork the repository and configure their own custom Terraform Configuration templates to state how much resources they need.

+A separate Content Source (for Cloud Templates and VRO Workflows) will be tailor-made just for Terraform compatibility.
+> Note: To simpliy the declaration of infrastructure, 1 Deployment will be tied to 1 resource (VM, SG, FW Rule).
+These deployments will then be managed via developers' Terraform Configurations.

 The general developer process flow will be as follows:
 1. Developers spinning up a Jumphost Server (JH) in Cloud A/B
 2. Git clone the Terraform Repository into JH and/or pull their custom Terraform configurations from their own repositories
-3. Run shellscript to get developer's VRA refresh token --> update it in their Terraform Variables file
+3. Initialize Terraform Working Directory & get developer's VRA refresh token --> update it in their Terraform Variables file
 4. Terraform init --> Terraform plan --> Terraform Apply

 #### **Pros**